Marine Tondelier

-Marine Tondelier (/fr/; born 23 August 1986) is a French politician and national secretary of The Ecologists since 2022.
-She was elected to this role after, winning at 90.8% of the vote in the second round of the party's congress on 10 December 2022.
+Marine Tondelier (/fr/; born 23 August 1986) is a French left-wing politician and national secretary of The Ecologists since 2022.
+She was elected to this role after winning 90.8% of the vote in the second round of the party's congress on 10 December 2022.
+She is also one of the leading figures of the New Popular Front, an alliance of French left-wing parties.